An unmedicated hospital delivery or, a natural baby delivery would be one with the least intervention as possible including without an epidural.

 4. Hire a doula.

 I know, you read my doula post and it kind of sounded like I’m anti-doula.
-You and your husband need to be a great team to make it through labor naturally, and a lot of husbands tire quickly of you screaming in their face.
+You and your partner need to be a great team to make it through labor naturally, and a lot of partners tire quickly of you screaming in their face.

 They just don’t know what to do or where to turn.
 I had a patient with a SUPER supportive partner the other day, but having a doula really helped both of them come up with ideas.
 We also come up with ideas to help you cope, but we can’t be with you all the time.
 Hence, a doula.
 They’re cheaper than an anesthesiologist, although not usually covered by your insurance. 🙂